joestringer/bsc/charter.md

 voting representatives.

 #.
 In the event of a tied vote with respect to an action that cannot be
-resolved by the Governing Board, BSC or other Committee, the Chair (in the case of the Governing Board or BSC) or a Committee member (in the case other Committees) may refer the matter to the Governing Board or BSC in the case of a Committee or in the case of the Governing Board or the BSC, the LF for assistance in reaching a decision.
+resolved by the Governing Board, BSC, or other Committee, the Chair (in the case of the Governing Board or BSC) or a Committee member (in the case other Committees) may refer the matter to the Governing Board or the LF for assistance in reaching a decision.

 ## 6) Subsidiaries and Related Companies